Cloticc/lexicon-react-radio-app/README.md

 <!-- url https://cloticc.github.io/  -->
 # My version of the Radio app

 This is my version of the Radio app.
 I have used the Sveriges Radio API to fetch data and display it in a user-friendly way.
-The app is built with React and uses React Router to handle the different pages/views.
-I have also used Sass to style the app.
+The app is built with Vite/React and uses React Router to handle the different pages/views.

 ## How to run the app